jameshegarty/rigel/README.md

 ### rigel.statements( values:RigelIR[] ) : RigelIR ###

-Rigel graphs can only have one input and output, however `statements` allows you to multiple pipelines into one, reducing this restriction.
+Rigel graphs can only have one input and output, however `statements` allows you to pack multiple pipelines into one, reducing this restriction.
 Typically, this is only necessary in graphs with FIFOs.
 Only the first value is passed as the actual output of the graph (lua index 1).

 Rigel Interface Types
 ---------------------